Jesús Sucre: Tampa Bay Rays

 On February 8, 2017, Sucre was traded to the Tampa Bay Rays for a player to be named later or cash.
 After an impressive spring training, Sucre made the team, beating out Luke Maile and Curt Casali.
 Sucre established career highs on offense for the season, hitting .256 with 7 home runs and 29 RBI's.

 Sucre began the 2018 season as the backup to Wilson Ramos.
 On July 18, the Rays placed Ramos placed on the 10-day disabled list, and Sucre assumed starting responsibilities.
 His run as starter wouldn't last long as the Rays acquired Michael Perez from the Arizona Diamondbacks just one week later on July 25.
 He hit .209 in 73 games for the Rays.
 The Rays outrighted him to the minors on November 1, 2018.
 He elected free agency after the season.

 Baltimore Orioles

 Sucre signed a Minor League contract with the Baltimore Orioles on February 1, 2019.
 He replaced the injured Austin Wynns when his contract was selected by the Orioles on March 25.
 After batting .210/.269/.242 with two doubles and three RBIs in 20 games, he was designated for assignment on April 28 and outrighted to the Triple-A Norfolk Tides two days later on April 30.
 He elected free agency following the 2019 season.

 After the 2019 season, he played for Caribes de Anzoátegui of the Liga Venezolana de Béisbol Profesional (LVMP).

 Gastonia Honey Hunters

 On June 8, 2021, Sucre signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
 He became a free agent following the season.
+In 43 games he slashed .296/.331/.408 with 1 home run and 36 RBIs.